AbiShanna/ope/README.md

 - makefile -defines the set of commands/targets to run against the base image, described in a separate section.

 ## Customizing this repo
-&nbsp;&nbsp;  This OPE repo acts like as generic template for creating customized jupyter notebook images that can be deployed in an OpenShift managed cloud environment.
+&nbsp;&nbsp;  This UndertheCovers repo is customized from [OPE/container-jupyter-docker-stacks](https://github.com/OPEFFORT/ope/tree/container-jupyter-docker-stacks) for [UndertheCovers](https://github.com/jappavoo/UndertheCovers/tree/main) textbook content.
-<br/><br/> &nbsp;&nbsp;  To customize and author materials, one can clone the OPE/container branch and can from there create more branches based on the local repo for each<br/> environment like development, testing, production etc.
+<br/><br/> &nbsp;&nbsp;  This repo includes additional libraries to support the content.
+Further customization available as branches with a prefix **'container-'** includes the deployment environment specific configurations like development, testing, production etc.
 <br/> <br/><img src='repo_lineage.png' width=550 height=350>

 #### Updating default user id: